- Find a Trail

 - Get Involved

-The DuPage River Trail spans nearly 30 miles across two counties: DuPage and Will.
+The DuPage River Trail spans over 30 miles across two counties: DuPage and Will.
 It's currently open in several disconnected segments mainly in parks and forest preserves beginning in Warrenville and traveling south through Naperville, Bolingbrook, Plainfield, and Shorewood.
 On its northern end, it also connects with the Illinois Prairie Path, a notable 61-mile pathway in the Rail-Trail Hall of Fame.

 Naperville's Centennial Park offers a good rest area at the northern end of the trail.
 Here, you'll find restrooms, a playground, and athletic fields.
 The city's DuPage River Park also provides another nice stopping point for your ride with picnic shelters, restrooms, wooded areas, and a pond.